Eggplant Stir Fry with Miso Sauce

 If you’re new to cooking with eggplant, this recipe is a great introduction to this wonderful, nutritious veggie and perfect for eggplant lovers too.

-This Thai Basil Eggplant is also a delicious eggplant dish to try.
-Eggplant stir fry pairs makes a tasty side dish with Red Curry Noodles, Spicy Miso Noodles, Vegan Tofu Pad Thai or Vegan Drunken Noodles.
+This Thai Basil Eggplant is also a delicious eggplant dish to try or you can pair it with other Asian-inspired recipes Red Curry Noodles, Spicy Miso Noodles, Vegan Tofu Pad Thai or Vegan Drunken Noodles for a delicious feast.

 Ingredients